Soybean Aphid Scouting and Management

-Also, insecticide treatments also kill many natural enemies, so any aphids that do re-infest a field are not constrained by predators and other natural controls.
+And remember, insecticide treatment also kills many natural enemies, so any aphids that do re-infest a field are not constrained by predators and other natural controls.
 Even insecticides with a relatively long residual cannot last when insecticide treatment is done in early or mid-July, particularly during a year when aphid populations are thriving.
 There would also be no residual on new vegetative growth occurring after the treatment was applied.
 If one has to treat early, make sure to closely monitor the field until early September.

 Another practice that can result in aphid population resurgence is unwarranted insecticide treatment, either because fields were treated well before the threshold was met or fields were treated along with an herbicide (in some cases a fungicide), regardless of aphid presence.
 These treatments kill natural enemies and are usually done relatively early so there is plenty of time for aphids to resurge, or re-colonize a field.